The future of Indian agriculture

 • Change in consumption pattern

-As people are becoming health conscious, and household incomes are also increasing the demand for fruits, vegetables, and dairy products is going to increase in the future.
-The high-value greens and other vegetables will be cultivated more in the future.
-Because there will be more demand for processes and affordable quality products.
+As people become health-conscious and household incomes increase, the demand for fruits, vegetables, and dairy products will increase.
+The high-value greens and other vegetables will be cultivated more in the future because there will be more demand for processes and affordable products.

 • Land Consolidation